 They established rulers like kings or pharaohs or emperors.
 While these rulers often created law and order in the empires, they also tended to be all-powerful.
-They primarily decided what wealth would be acquired; who would acquire it and in what manner (like through war or labor); and how the wealth should be distributed throughout a kingdom.
+They primarily decided what wealth would be acquired.
+And they also decided who would acquire it and in what manner (like through war or labor).
+Furthermore, such rulers decided how the wealth should be distributed throughout a kingdom.

 And, of course, the ruler almost always decided that the wealth should primarily benefit him, his family, and a few of his buddies.

 Most empires were marked by significant and unequal hierarchies.
 For instance, a very wealthy ruler controlled the empire.
 He had a group of elite workers like lords, knights, ministers, priests, and counselors that served him.
 These elite workers depended on the ruler’s generosity for their livelihood and often enjoyed a great deal of wealth through their association with the ruler.